A Guide to Contract Manufacturing in Vietnam

 - How do they handle multi-SKU production?

-Vietnam has now firmly established itself as one of the most strategic locations for contract manufacturing in the world.
+Vietnam is now firmly established as a strategic location for contract manufacturing.
 With its maturing infrastructure, competitive labor costs, favorable trade agreements, and growing capacity for complex assembly work, contract manufacturing in Vietnam presents a compelling opportunity for brands seeking agile, cost-effective, and scalable manufacturing solutions.

-However, reaping these benefits depends heavily on preparation, careful partner selection, and having a clear understanding of the local landscape.
+However, benefiting from this arrangement depends heavily on preparation, careful partner selection, and a clear understanding of the local landscape.

 Checklist: How to Begin Working With a Vietnamese Manufacturer